-The camp is accessed via 40 minutes’ road transfer from Jeki airstrip, followed by boat transfer over an easily crossed small channel.
-It has an exceptional location on Kulefu Island, on the banks of the Zambezi river and under a stunning canopy of winterthorn trees.
+The camp is accessed via a 1 hour road transfer from Jeki airstrip, which takes you across the channels.
+Earlier on in the season, depending on the water levels, part of this transfer is done by boat.
+Kutali has an exceptional location on Kulefu Island, on the banks of the Zambezi River and under a stunning canopy of winterthorn trees.
 The island is situated at the heart of the Lower Zambezi National Park.

-Guest accommodation consists of a maximum of four tents.
-Each offers 3 by 3 metres’ floor space and sufficient height for you to stand.
+Guest accommodation consists of a maximum of five tents.
+Each offers 4 by 4 metres’ floor space and sufficient height for you to stand.
 Every tent has drop-down sides, which can be raised during daylight hours to usher in fresh breezes, and lowered for cold nights and when you need a little privacy.
-As at Chula, the sides are essentially net walls, providing unobstructed 270-degree views of the bush at all times of day and night.
+As at Chula, the sides are essentially net walls, providing unobstructed 270-degrees views of the bush at all times of day and night.
 We know of no other company that offers this style of accommodation!
 The team can provide black-out curtains, on request.
-All tents contain twin beds (joined to make a double bed if need be), reading lights, a couple of comfy camp chairs, two folding shelf systems, and a safe box.
-Washing facilities comprise a flush toilet, washbasin with mirror over, and classic bucket shower!
+All tents contain twin beds (joined to make a double bed if need be), reading lights, a couple of comfy camp chairs, and two folding shelf systems.
+Washing facilities comprise an open-air bathroom complete with a flush toilet, washbasin with mirror over, and classic bucket shower!
 These facilities are just to the side of your tent.
-You can request hot water for your shower when required, and a few toiletries are in the bathrooms– soap, shampoo, conditioner, and skin moisturiser.
+You can request hot water for your shower when required, and a few toiletries are in the bathrooms – soap, shampoo, and conditioner.

-Kutali Camp’s lounge and dining areas are set up within one open-sided mess tent, usually positioned at the centre of the site.
+Kutali Camp’s lounge and dining areas are set up within an open-sided mess tent, usually positioned at the centre of the site.
 Its furnishings include camp chairs and one table where everyone eats together, tucking in to tasty and satisfying meals.
 There’s also a well-stocked bar.
-Guests can dine al fresco too, around a warm and welcoming campfire!
+Typically, breakfast is al fresco around a warm and welcoming campfire, whilst lunch and dinner are around a communal dining table in the mess area!
 The views from camp are some of the very best we know.